-9. Profit on disposal
+9. Profit on disposals

-Following the completion of a sale of business (Global Stock and Reward Services business) in 2020, certain pending contractual procedures were completed in 2021 which resulted in £620,000 being recognised in the current year.
+Following the completion of a sale of business (Global Stock and Reward Services business) in 2020, certain pending contractual procedures were completed in 2021 which resulted in £620k of income being recognised in 2021.
 Prior to the sales, the assets under management were held off balance sheet.